openownership/barometer-survey-tool/README.md

 The php proxy also takes care of storing uploaded files, using a Google Files API instance attached to a defined google account, and then sharing the files with the researcher/reviewer/coordinator as the survey is loaded when moving between states.

 (2) Survey Definitions

-These are found in the Templates folder in Web Foundation Web Index Survey 2014 with two sheets: one defining the sections of the survey, and the other defining the questions in each section.
+These are found in the Templates with two sheets: one defining the sections of the survey, and the other defining the questions in each section.

 A template Answers sheet is also found in the Templates folder.

 (3) Back-end scripts

 These are attached to a Control Sheet spreadsheet from which the current state of surveys can be seen and reviewed.

 Triggers need to be configured to be run the scripts on updates to the spreadsheet.